 - What are the implications of changes in access to SNAP benefits on state budgets and health disparities?

-- Findings will provide policymakers with comprehensive evidence on the state-level return to investments in SNAP; and
+- Provide policymakers with comprehensive evidence on the state-level return to investments in SNAP; and

 - Directly inform policy proposals that threaten to reduce the generosity of the SNAP program

 - Rates of new chronic conditions (e.g., Diabetes, Hypertension, Hypercholesterolemia)

 - Management of existing chronic conditions (e.g., Type 2 diabetes mellitus with ketoacidosis)

 - Percentage of Infants Born with Low-Birth Weight

 - Overall Emergency Department Use

 - Ambulatory Care Sensitive ED Visits and Admissions

 - Health Care Spending Outcomes